 The Julis Romo Rabinowitz Building and the Louis A. Simpson International Building (formally 20 Washington Road) renovation project will repurpose the former Frick Chemistry Laboratory and combine academic and administrative areas dispersed across the University campus.

 I continued across Scudder Plaza, stopping for fifteen minutes to talk to and photograph some skateboarders.

 While I waited at the cross-walk, some visitors from the UAE asked me to take a photo of their family.
 I happily obliged.
 I continued across Washington Road with no particular goal in mind.

 I saw this bicycle outside of what I think is 1879 Hall or Marx Hall.
-Many of the buildings on campus are joined by hallways and it can be challenging to tell which is which.
+Many of the buildings on campus are joined by hallways, and it can be challenging to tell which is which.

 I continued across campus toward Nassau Hall.
-I cross the diag and came upon Stanhope Hall.
+I crossed the diag and came upon Stanhope Hall.
 In all the years that I have walked across campus, this was my first time noticing this building.

-I walked around toward Blair Hall and found my way walking through the arched corridors between the buildings of Rockefeller College.
+I walked around toward Blair Hall and found my way of walking through the arched corridors between the buildings of Rockefeller College.